02loveslollipop/basicBlockchainKeyValueDB/README.md

 ### API Endpoints

-The blockchain node exposes the following API endpoints:
+The blockchain node exposes the following API endpoints for interacting with the blockchain:

 - `GET /blockchain`: Get the current blockchain in the node.
 - `POST /append`: Add a key-value pair to the blockchain.